Whim Local Site Redesign

 Research

-As part of our efforts to optimize the user experience of Whim Local's MVP, we created user flows based on the personas we developed through market research and raw data.
-These user flows were then shared with the development team and CEO for feedback and further refinement.
-From there, we used the Crazy 8's method to explore various homepage layouts that would best serve the needs of our target audience.
+Leveraging the developed proto-personas, we defined and optimized user flows and shared them with the development team and CEO for refinement.
+Following this, we used the Crazy 8's method to rapidly explore various homepage layout solutions that would best serve the needs of our target audience and align with the desired user journeys.

 User Flow